peterpay/PixateFramework/Framework/iOS/README.md

 upper right corner of the app to select other types of controls to style.

-## <a id="sample_applications"></a>Sample Applications
+## <a id="sample-applications"></a>Sample Applications

 We've provided a few sample applications in the *Samples* folder for you to experiment with using Pixate.
-You will require a licensed copy of Pixate Engine to compile these samples.
+You will require a licensed copy of Pixate to compile these samples.
 Simply add your license name and serial number to the `Samples/License.h` before compiling these apps.

 * `PXCodeOnly` - demonstrates using Pixate with an app built without